Photos become route markers instead of loose camera-roll images.

 A phone can already brighten a photo.
 What it cannot do well is understand that this image was probably near KM 11, that the next one feels like Cascade Ponds, and that the whole set should read like a ride from Canmore to Banff.

 We combine optional photo metadata, upload order, ride direction, known photo spots, and the Legacy Trail route twin.
-The result is a 3x3 grid where each frame has a place, a role, and a reason to be there.
+The result is a map-first story where each photo has a place, a role, and a reason to be there.

 The output is no longer "same photo, brighter."
 It becomes proof of a day: where you were, how the ride unfolded, what the weather felt like, and why each photo belongs in the sequence.